raddad772/raddad772.github.io/_posts/2024-07-21-genesis-vdp-pt-3.md

 However, the FIFO gets preference over the prefetches, so if you try to read VRAM while the FIFO is full, the processor will be stalled.

 ### DMA
-The DMA unit, when targeting VRAM, uses the FIFO buffer.
-It reads from whichever memory it's configured to, and puts entries into the FIFO.
-If the FIFO is full, the DMA unit will pause and wait.

-Due to certain design restrictions, the DMA unit can only write 1 byte at a time, despite the interface being 16 bits.
-Bytes are written in low-endian order.

-It appears that DMA was designed for 128K of RAM and, with that mod, the FIFO will commit 2 bytes per slot instead of 1 from DMA.

 DMA is actually a pretty simple mechanism.
 It has 3 "modes":

 1. 68k bus -> VRAM, VSRAM, or CRAM
 2. VRAM -> VRAM
 3. fill data -> VRAM

+The DMA unit, when doing type 1 transfers, uses the FIFO buffer.
+Depending on the mode, it reads from whichever memory it's configured to, and puts entries into the FIFO.
+If the FIFO is full, the DMA unit will pause and wait.

+Due to certain design restrictions, the DMA unit can only write 1 byte at a time, despite the interface being 16 bits.
+Bytes are written in low-endian order.
+It appears that DMA was designed for 128K of RAM and, with that mod, the FIFO will commit 2 bytes per slot instead of 1 from DMA.

 You basically set the destination up as if you were about to do a CPU write, and then trigger the DMA unit.
-It will then repeatedly read from whichever source (including a byte you write to it for fill mode) and write it to the data port.
+It will then repeatedly read from whichever source, and write it to the data port.
 This will fill the FIFO buffer with write commands.
 It then pauses until the FIFO buffer discharges at least once and continues on.

-I've had some trouble finding accurate information on exactly what commands cause DMA and which bits do what.
-Different reputable sources say to do different things.
-So, using the source of Ares, largely considered a fairly accurate VDP emulation, I've compiled the following information.
+VRAM->VRAM works a bit differently, I'm not exactly sure how, perhaps it uses the prefetch latch.
+It appears to copy one word at a time.

+For fill, the DMA unit will keep writing the last word written to FIFO.
+When that word is fully written to VRAM, the fill will begin using that value.
+If you write a new word mid-way through the fill, said write will occur as normal and then be used as the value for the remainder of the fill.

+### Triggering DMA

+For modes 1 and 2, basically anything except fill, DMA starts when you set CD5 (a bit in a control register).

+The DMA enable bit in the VDP registers only configures if you can set CD5, as opposed to the general availability of DMA.

+For fill mode, you must set it up and then write the value to be used.
+This will trigger the fill to commence.

 ### TODO: specifics
 how to actually start DMAs, etc.